What's New in Development

 From a hardware perspective, the specs for Fire TV Stick (Gen 2) and Fire TV Stick Basic Edition are largely the same except that the Basic Edition doesn’t ship with an Alexa Voice Remote.
 The user interface in Basic Edition is also simplified and more app-centric.
 Fire TV Stick (Gen 2) is available in US, UK, Germany, Japan, and India, whereas Basic Edition is available outside these areas in more than 100 countries or territories.

-September 27, 2017.
-Fire TV (Gen 3) was announced.
+October 20, 2017.
+Fire TV (Gen 3) was released.
 (See Fire TV naming conventions for details on device names.)
 Fire TV (Gen 3) provides the latest release for the Fire TV line of devices.
 With the Gen 3 release, the form factor of the device changed from a set-top box to a more portable pendant (small box) that connects to an HDMI at the back of your TV.
 The media capabilities offer both 4K@60fps and HDR, along with Dolby Atmos.
-The device no longer offers an expandable microSD card, and the USB port is only for power and Ethernet (with an adapter), not to interface with your computer (you'll need to connect to ADB wirelessly).
+The device no longer offers an expandable microSD card, and the USB port is only for power and Ethernet (with an adapter), not to interface with your computer (you'll need to connect to adb wirelessly).

 The most significant update is the Fire operating system.
 This is the first (and so far only) Fire TV device to run Fire OS 6, which is based on Android Nougat (API level 25) instead of Lollipop (API level 22).
 See the following for documentation updates details: